Save Hours & Reclaim Your Time

 Anyone chronically tap that “Mark Unread” button?
 (This used to be a big one for me.)
 Kick that habit!
 Don’t open an email until you are ready to take action.
 You are creating more work for yourself simply by reading an email more than once.
 Make it a goal to either respond or put an action item on your to-do list so it can be resolved later that day.

-2nd Check = right after lunch.
+2nd = after lunch

 After lunch you are refreshed and your brain has had time to recharge.